-B.A., Boston College J.D., Suffolk University Law School
+B.A., Boston College

-Anthony A. Copani is a professor of law.
-He teaches Evidence,

-Case Preparation and Strategy, Conveyancing, and Land Use.
-He is a magna cum laude graduate of Boston College, received his J.D. from Suffolk University Law School, has been a trial attorney for many years, and taught at Massachusetts School of Law as an adjunct before joining the full-time faculty.
+nthony A. Copani is a professor Aof law.
+He teaches Evidence, his J.D. from Suffolk University Law School, has been a trial attorney for many years, and taught at Massachusetts School of Law as an adjunct before joining the full-time faculty.

-JOSEPH DEVLIN
+IOSEPH DEVLIN